 Many people may not think about it but snow and ice are among the worst elements that Mother Nature can throw at a roof.
 They cause degradation of materials and failure of sealants.
-Ice damming may also occur, causing significant home damage.
+Ice damming may also occur, causing significant structure damage.

 Metal roofing is known for its ability to quickly shed snow loads.
 Typically this happens when the sun comes out and radiant heat passes through the snow load, warming the metal a bit.
 In some cases, it may be advisable to have snow guards on the roof.
 These are small protrusions designed to hold the snow a bit, and break it up into smaller chunks when it does slide.
 This can be a good idea particularly over doorways and delicate shrubbery.

-Homeowners are cautioned that although metal roofing tends to shed snow quickly, it still doesn't make up for the lack of attic insulation and ventilation which can result in ice damming on the roof.
+Although metal roofing tends to shed snow quickly, it still doesn't make up for the lack of attic insulation and ventilation which can result in ice damming on the roof.
 Generally speaking, snow and ice on a metal roof will not cause damage, but if ice damming occurs over the eaves and water starts to pool and freeze higher up on the roof, it can be a challenge for any roof system.
-When replacing your roof, it is a good idea to ask your contractor whether you need any additional or improved attic ventilation or insulation to guard against winter damages.
+When replacing your church roof, it is a good idea to ask your contractor whether you need any additional or improved attic ventilation or insulation to guard against winter damages.
+The cathedral ceilings present in many churches can increase the risk of heat escaping to the roof and causing problems.